MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/baseline-migration-guide/index.md

 > - **Organize your resources.** Lock resources critical to your system and tag resources to track them.
 > - **Optimize and transform.** Use the post-migration opportunity to review your resources.
 > - **Secure and manage.** Ensure that your environment is secure and  monitored properly.
-> - **Get assistance.**: Get help and support during your migration or post-migration activities.
+> - **Get assistance.** Get help and support during your migration or post-migration activities.

 ::: zone target="docs"

-To learn more, see [Governance in Azure](/azure/security/governance-in-azure/).
+To learn more, see [Governance in Azure](/azure/security/governance-in-azure).

 ::: zone-end